decentraland/bronzeage-node/README.md

 ### Land content server

-By default, the node serves a static web server (at port 9301) with the latest scene content files for each mined parcel of land.
+After each valid new block in the main chain, the node downloads from the torrent network the updated land content for each transaction in the block, effectively maintaining a parcel to scene index.

-The land content file for the parcel at x, y is served at: `GET /tile/x.y.lnd`
+By default, the node serves a static web server at port 9301 with the latest scene content files for each mined parcel of land.
+The land content file for the parcel at `(x, y)` is served at `GET /tile/x.y.lnd`

 ## Run a node